Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is a Product Backlog?

-- [ ] It is a detailed lists of functionalites from which the Developers draw items, to be complemented by a separate Technology Backlog managed by the Developers.
+- [ ] It is a detailed lists of functionalities from which the Developers draw items, to be complemented by a separate Technology Backlog managed by the Developers.
 - [x] The Product Backlog is an emergent, ordered list of what is needed to improve the product.
-- [ ] It is a list of referencess to Use Case documents that are stored in a central repository.
-The referencess should be visible and clickable by anybody to enhance transparency.
+- [ ] It is a list of references to Use Case documents that are stored in a central repository.
+The references should be visible and clickable by anybody to enhance transparency.
 - [ ] It is a formally approved list of requirements to be implemented over a set period.

 **[⬆ Back to Top](#table-of-contents)**